SOFZP/show-solana-node-info_v2/README.md

 `sudo apt  install jq  # version 1.6-1ubuntu0.20.04.1`

-3. `chmod u+x ./show-solana-node-info_v2.sh`
+3. Give permissions to the script: `chmod u+x ./show-solana-node-info_v2.sh`

-4. `./show-solana-node-info_v2.sh` - if you run this script on your node
+4. Run it on your node without parameters: `./show-solana-node-info_v2.sh`

 ### You can use script on any instance with installed solana,